 "You're very welcome.
 I want you to change that gauze daily, keep it clean, and I prescribe several shots of whiskey… tonight, if possible.
 Do that and you'll be back into fighting form in no time."

-"I can do that," Dean laughs.
+"I can do that," Dean laughs quietly.
 Lizzy turns to leave the bathroom but something is making Dean curious.
 "Hey, can I ask you something?"

 "Shoot," she responds with ease.